minvws/nl-covid19-coronacheck-provider-docs/README.md

 | testTitle                | string             | the name of the specific test record                             |

 How this data is represented in the Test Provider database is up to the implementor of that database.

+### Updating the data prior to testing
+The tokens cannot be older than 40 hours.
+In order to be able to test properly, the `sampleData` field in your database needs to be updated to something sensible.
+For testing, we suggest to update the sample dates in the test providers' database prior to using this portal, and set these to `now()`.
+That way, the test cases will send the appropriate `expectedStatus`.
+Only the test cases for token `LLBULLBULLBU` and `VSBQVSBQVSBQ` should not be updated.
+These two tests are specifically focussing on expired and pending tests.

 ### submitting new test cases
 If you uncover additional test cases, that could be helpful for VWS and / or other test providers -- and as such make this service even more useful, please add these to the [default test cases](default-test-cases.csv) CSV file and create a pull request on this repository.